It was the sign we all waited for…all of those days hoping and praying. We waited for my son to open his eyes.

 I started to hear murmurings about his body movements.
 Did he flail with his arms out to the side?
 Or did he jerk inward?

-And watch his toes.
 When a pen is scraped hard against the bottom of his foot, do his toes curl in or do they fan out?
 Does he try to jerk his foot away?

-Tiny little signs and reactions that we all take for granted.
+These are tiny little signs and reactions that we all take for granted.
 Little nuances of the body’s reflexes and responses that are so automatic and mechanical.

 It was clear to see that from the beginning of these tests that my son was not passing them.
 He would hate knowing that because he didn’t like to fail at anything.
 He was always an A student.